mastersign/mdbible/test/data/inlineref-wt-dl_res_md.md

+An inline reference without explicit translation but changed default translation.
+Should get formatted without a translation and in the format language by default.

-Some text with a reference Gen 1:1.
+Some text with a reference 1.
+Mos 1:1.